affinda/affinda-python/docs/sync_operations.md

 Search through parsed resumes.

 Searches through parsed resumes.
-You can search with custom criterias, a job description, or a resume.
-When searching with a job description, a parsed job description is used to find candidates that suit it.
-When searching with a resume, a parsed resume is used to find other candidates that have similar attributes.
+Users have 3 options to create a search::code:`<br />`:code:`<br />` 1.
+Match to a job description - a parsed job description is used to find candidates that suit it:code:`<br />` 2.
+Match to a resume - a parsed resume is used to find other candidates that have similar attributes:code:`<br />` 3.
+Search using custom criteria:code:`<br />`:code:`<br />` Users should only populate 1 of jobDescription, resume or the custom criteria.

 **Arguments**: